braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/cordova/cordova_integration.md

 ---

-# Cordova Integration
+# Cordova integration

-## Setting a Custom API Endpoint
+## Setting a custom api endpoint

 A custom API endpoint can be configured via the `config.xml`.
 For example, to use the EU endpoint, see the following: